bradleyjoejoseph/Infinity-Arcade/README.md

-# Infinity-Arcade
+# Infinity Arcade
-CS50 Final Project
+This is the CS50 Final Project that I made in python using Django.